aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 ![appmesh-xray-service-map-2](img/appmesh-xray-service-map-2.png)
 <p align="center"><b><i>Figure 14.</i></b> The updated service map with split traffic.</p>

 AWS X-Ray is a valuable tool for providing insight into your application request traffic.
-See the [AWS X-Ray docs] to learn more instrumenting your own microservice applications to analyze their performance and the effects of traffic shaping with App Mesh.
+See the [AWS X-Ray docs] to learn more about instrumenting your own microservice applications to analyze their performance and the effects of traffic shaping with App Mesh.

 ## Review